This Is Why You See Cockroaches Outside Your Home

 The smokybrown is prone to dehydration more than other types of roaches, so it has to live in moist environments.

 In your garden, you can find them in tree holes, under mulch and ground covers, in gutters, around soffits, and eaves.
-Look under shingles, inside water meter boxes, and any other areas of moist vegetation.
+Look under shingles, inside water meter boxes, and in any other areas of moist vegetation.

 AUSTRALIAN COCKROACH (Periplaneta australasiae)

 This is a common outdoor cockroach in Florida and in sub-tropical to tropical locations.

 It is often confused with the American cockroach because it looks similar.
 But it has light yellow bands which make it easier to identify.